ocaml/dune/doc/tests.rst

 sandboxed.
 To respect sandboxing, every test should specify dependency on any artifact that might rely on using the ``deps`` field.

-See :ref:`dune-action-plugin` for details about the sandboxing mechanism.
+See :doc:`concepts/sandboxing` for details about the sandboxing mechanism.

 Test Output Sanitation